Gazette-Mail Kanawha County Majorette and Band Festival: Previous Miss Kanawha Majorettes

 The title of Miss Kanawha Majorette is awarded to the one girl who is the outstanding majorette of the evening of those competing in the category.
 The first girl to be named Miss Kanawha Majorette was Dolores Thompson in 1947.
 An annual tradition of being named Miss Kanawha Majorette is returning the next year to present the award to that year's Miss Kanawha Majorette with the trophy, tiara, and bouquet of flowers.
 A girl cannot be named Miss Kanawha Majorette for two consecutive years, however, it is possible for a girl to be named it twice.

 Juliana Kemp from South Charleston High School is the only majorette to win the title of Miss Kanawha Majorette twice, once in 2003 and again in 2005.
-She went on to become the Feature Twirler for West Virginia State University's "Marching Swarm" from 2006 to 2008.
-Another former Miss Kanawha Majorette also went on to become the Feature Twirler for West Virginia State University.
-Miss Kanawha Majorette 2006, Stevi Ryder, was their Feature Twirler for 2010 and was a co-Feature Twirler for 2011 and 2012.

-South Charleston High School has had the most Miss Kanawha Majorette wins with a total of 10 (they had nine different girls win the title with one girl, Juliana Kemp, winning it twice).
-Next to them is Herbert Hoover High School with nine; then Sissonville High School and the former DuPont High School with eight; the former Charleston High School with seven; St. Albans High School, George Washington High School, Capital High School, and the former Stonewall Jackson High School are tied with six; Riverside High School has three; and Nitro High School and the former Dunbar High School and East Bank High School are tied at two.
+Herbert Hoover High School and South Charleston High School are tied for the most Miss Kanawha Majorette wins with a total of 10; Hoover had 10 different girls win while South Charleston had nine different girls win as one girl, Juliana Kemp, won it twice.
+Next to them is George Washington High School, Sissonville High School, and the former DuPont High School with eight; the former Charleston High School had seven; St. Albans High School, Capital High School, and the former Stonewall Jackson High School are tied with six; Riverside High School has three; and Nitro High School and the former Dunbar High School and East Bank High School are tied at two.